richard-porter/ai-collaboration-field-guide/README.md

-# AI Collaboration Field Guide.
+# AI Collaboration Field Guide

 Practical skills for working with — not underneath — artificial intelligence.
 Sovereign thinking tools, safety protocols, and real-world governance stress tests.

 # The Human Side of AI Collaboration

-A Field Guide for Working With — Not Underneath — Artificial Intelligence Written by Richard Porter | February 2026
+A Field Guide for Working With — Not Underneath — Artificial Intelligence

+Written by Richard Porter | February 2026

 Companion document to The Frozen Kernel, the Safety Ledgers (adult mode, therapy mode, and behavioral drift detection), the Trust Chain Protocol, and the Dimensional Authorship case study.

 -----